gdbooks/TileBasedGamesInOpenTK/Chapter1.md

 ```

 The class is a singleton, each function in here should be relativley straight forward.
+The last thing we have to do is fill in the main Program.
+Change the contents of **Program.cs** to

 #TODO